hutongyan/tp/docs/DeveloperGuide.md

   Use case ends.

 * 5a.
-Given index is invalid.
+Given index for person is invalid.

   * 5a1.
 AddressBook shows an error message.

     Use case resumes at step 2.

+* 5b.
+Given index for book is invalid.

+    * 5b1.
+AddressBook shows an error message.

+      Use case resumes at step 4.